 Step 3.
 Another screen will open named Signatures and Stationery on your screen.

 - Click New to create a new signature.

-- It will give you an option to Type a name of this signature so you can recognize, if using multiple emails.
+- It will give you the option to Type a name of this signature so you can recognize if using multiple emails.
 For example, I have typed Gmail Account and hit on OK button to save.

-By doing the above all steps, your signature have been set it up for your Microsoft outlook email.
+By doing the steps above, your signature has been set up for your Microsoft Outlook email.